About the course

 Throughout the course you’ll also have the opportunity to put what you have learnt into practice through undertaking work-shadowing, and in your third and fourth years you'll undertake work placements in a social work or related setting to support and enhance your learning.
 This will help to increase your future employability prospects and give you the chance to make useful contacts in industry.

 The course is part of the Yorkshire Urban and Rural Teaching Partnership, an accredited Social Work Teaching Partnership between local authority employers and the Universities of Huddersfield and York.
 The partnership develops and delivers innovative and creative approaches to social work education and training for students, ensuring Social Workers are confident and creative practitioners with the skills required for working in statutory social work.
 The Partnership also offers high quality student placements and a social work curriculum that is co-developed and co-delivered by Social Workers and service users.
 Close working with local authority partners ensures students are supported to make the transition to Social Work practitioners and aware of available employment opportunities and post-qualifying social work progression pathways.

-We’re pleased to be working with the University of Huddersfield on the development and delivery of the Integrated Masters in Health and Social Care.
+We’re pleased to be working with the University of Huddersfield on the development and delivery of the Integrated Masters in Social Work.
 This close working has resulted in a responsive curriculum that is reflective of the realities of current social work practice and has been co-developed with regional Social Workers and service users.
 We’ve also worked in partnership to develop high quality social work placement opportunities which are essential to prepare graduates for the challenges of frontline Social Work.
 We look forward to supporting the progress of students throughout their degree and welcoming them as our future social work workforce.